MechMicroMan/DefDAP/README.md

 ## Documentation

-- For more help, see the documentation under /docs/html
+- For more help, see the documentation at http://mechmicroman.github.io/DefDAP/

 ## Contributing

-- For information about contributing see the [guidelines](/docs/contributing.md)
+- For information about contributing see the [guidelines](http://mechmicroman.github.io/DefDAP/contributing.html)
+- Any new functions or changes to arguments should be documented.
+Details on how to regenerate html documentation is given [here](/docs/README.md).

 ## Credits